 You’re in a place where your career/business is satisfying and paying well, but you feel like there’s more out there for you.

-You would welcome the opportunity to increase your impact by being to share your expertise/message with more people.
+You would welcome the opportunity to increase your impact by being to share your expertise, ideas, or message with more people.

 You consider time as one of your most precious — if not your most precious — resource, and you’re wanting to invest it in the most meaningful projects possible.

 Many experts see time as their enemy when it comes to writing a book.
 Time, in fact, is their ally.
 If you view your time as your most precious resource, you should invest some of it to write a book.
 Writing a book will buy you back more time than you've invested by increasing your revenue and moving to new levels in your career.

 It's counter-intuitive, but you need to write your book when your time is the most valuable.